akash-network/website/src/content/Docs/getting-started/intro-to-akash/akash-network/index.md

 ### What is the cost to use Akash?

-The cost of running a service on Akash depends on the  your application using Akash is about one-third the cost of Amazon AWS, Google Cloud Platform (GCP), and Microsoft Azure.
+The cost of running a service on Akash correlates with the amount of resources a particular service needs to be fully operational; therefore, it varies on a case-by-case basis.
+That said, **services running atop Akash typically cost about one-third the price of those on Amazon AWS, Google Cloud Platform (GCP), and Microsoft Azure**.

 You can check the prices live using the [**price comparison tool**](https://akash.network/about/pricing/custom/).

 ### How do I use Akash?